 Note: Students may not use the Minerva Inter-Faculty Transfer application to transfer to the following faculties: Dentistry, Law, Medicine and Continuing Studies.
 Students wishing to apply to Law must consult the Faculty's website for details on how to apply.
 If you wish to apply to Dentistry, Medicine and Continuing Studies you must apply using the online application under the Minerva Applicant menu.

 Create or enter your Login ID: If this is your first visit to McGill's online application, you will need to create a unique Login ID and personal identification number (PIN).
 To do this, simply enter them in the appropriate fields and click Continue.

 Your Login ID and PIN can contain any combination of letters, numbers, and selected punctuation.
-Your Login ID must be at least five characters long, while your PIN must be six characters long and contain at least one number and one letter.
+Your Login ID must be at least five characters long, while your PIN must be a minimum of 6 characters to a maximum of 18 characters, and contain at least one number and one letter.
 For security reasons, it's important to pick a PIN that's hard to guess.

 The Login ID and PIN are only used for the application process.
 They are not used to access information once you have been assigned a McGill ID.

 You need to use the same Login ID and PIN every time you log on, otherwise you will need to start a new application.

 Enter your biographical information